 Reg 18 approach Reg 19 approach The aim of this policy is to provide detail and clarity for policy ID4 in order to enhance protection open space.
 This is achieved by preventing the loss of existing open space except for narrow circumstances defined in the NPPF.
 There has been no significant change in approach in the Reg 19 document.
-The only notable change was to delete the reference to not permitting the loss of an open space with a specific nature conservation, historic, cultural or recreational value) as such sites are protected by other Local Plan policies that deal with these issues, including Policy D3: Historic Environment and emerging LPDMP Policy P6.
+The only notable change was to delete the reference to not permitting the loss of an open space with a specific nature conservation, historic, cultural or recreational value) as such sites are protected by other Local Plan policies that deal with these issues, including LPSS Policy D3: Historic Environment and the emerging LPDMP Policy P6/P7: Biodiversity in New Developments.